-Our third objective: Abusers are held to account

-Professionals are confident in holding abusers to account

-Abusers will be provided support to reform

-Root causes of abuse tackled

-- Justice for survivors.
-Abusers know that their behaviour will not be tolerated - Abusers will change their behaviour, reducing harm to others - Everyone's equal human rights are upheld
+End VAWG through our CCR Approach Objective Three How will we achieve our outcome?
+What difference will this make?
+Abusers are held to account.
+Professionals are confident in holding abusers to account.
+Abusers will be provided support to reform.
+Root causes of abuse tackled.
+Justice for survivors.
+Abusers know that their behaviour will not be tolerated.
+Abusers will change their behaviour, reducing harm to others.
+Everyone's equal human rights are upheld.